lighthall-lab/lab-manual/resources.md

 The [AD&D Lab](https://drive.google.com/drive/folders/0BzClebUy65WlbVRGS2JFcTVuR0E?usp=sharing) folder on Google Drive is used to store documents and files for general use and remote access.
 It contains a running schedule of lab meeting presenters and topics, and a roster with lab members' contact information.
 This is primarily so that you can access this information from your mobile devices as needed; you are encouraged to install the Google Drive app if you do not already use it.

-## Research Drive
+## Network Drives

-The "Research Drive" is our **secure UCF server** that houses all of our experiments, including stimuli, data, and analyses.
-You should have full access to this drive once the lab managers have completed your orientation and onboarding procedures, and it should appear as the R:/ drive on any of the lab's IT-managed computers.

-### Accessing the Research Drive

-Your personal computers are also capable of accessing this data, so long as you are connected to the `UCF_WPA2` wireless network, or use the [UCF VPN](https://www.cst.ucf.edu/wp-content/uploads/service%20desk/NewVPN_user.pdf) to connect to the university network from home.
-When connected to the UCF network, you can access the Research Drive in two ways:
+As a UCF student/employee, you will have access to the UCF shared network resources under your NID credentials.
+As long as you are connected to the `UCF_WPA2` wireless network, or use the [UCF VPN](https://www.cst.ucf.edu/wp-content/uploads/service%20desk/NewVPN_user.pdf) to connect to the university network from home.
+When connected to the UCF network, you can access the Network Drives in two ways.

+First, find the server address (below these instructions) of the resource you are trying to access.
+Then decide whether you want to access it by mounting it as a network drive on your computer (semi-permanent), or navigate to it directly (temporary).

-- Direct Navigation
+### Direct Navigation

-  - In your computer's file browser, type the address directly into the address bar:
+1. In your computer's file browser, type the network resource's server address directly into the address bar. `\\net1110.net.ucf.edu\`...
-    - `\\net1110.net.ucf.edu\research2\lighthall_lab\`
-  - Sign in with your UCF NID and NID password
+2. Sign in with your UCF NID and NID password

-- Mount as a Network Drive
+Mount as a Network Drive

 - Windows
   1. Right click on "This PC" and select "Map network drive..."
-    2. Choose a drive letter (We use "R:") and enter the server address:
+  2. Choose a drive letter (We use "R:") and enter the network resource's server address: `\\net1110.net.ucf.edu\`...
-    - `\\net1110.net.ucf.edu\research2\lighthall_lab\`
 - Mac
-    1. ***[to-add]**: instructions for mounting network share on Mac OS*
+  1. Cmd+K to open the "Connect to Server" dialog.
+  2. Enter the network resources server address as a Samba protocol address: `smb://net1110.net.ucf.edu/`...

+### Server Addresses

+Personal Storage: `\\net1110.net.ucf.edu\profiles\[Your NID]`

+> This 30GB storage space is accessible only to you, from any computer operating on the UCF local network, or via tunnelling in with the VPN.
+On IT-managed computers, it is automatically mounted for you as the `U:/` drive.
+I recommend using it for personal files, API keys, supporting configuration files, etc., that you will use on such computers.

+Research Drive: `\\net1110.net.ucf.edu\research2\Lighthall_Lab\`

+> The "Research Drive" is our **secure UCF server** that houses all of our experiments, including stimuli, data, and analyses.
+You should have full access to this drive once the lab managers have completed your orientation and onboarding procedures, and it should appear as the `R:/` drive on any of the lab's IT-managed computers.
+If it does not, consult the lab staff so they can request IT grant you access.

-### Structure of the Research Drive
+#### Structure of the Research Drive

 I encourage you to become very familiar the Research Drive's directory structure - you will be accessing it quite often.
 Our allocation is structured like this: